 http://169.254.169.254/latest/meta-data/iam/security-credentials/

-To learn more, see Launch an instance with an IAM role.
+To learn more, see Launch an instance with an IAM role in the AWS documentation.

-To learn how to configure an AWS IAM role for authentication with AWS ECS Fargate, see the AWS documentation.
+To learn how to configure an AWS IAM role for authentication with AWS ECS Fargate, see the Amazon ECS task execution IAM role in the AWS documentation.

 For AWS EKS, you must first assign the IAM role to your pod to set up the following environment variables in that pod: